mgherghi/Warez/Tools.md

 - [New Album Releases](https://anonym.to/?http://newalbumreleases.net/) - Premium DDL links for full albums.
 - [SMLoadr](https://anonym.to/?http://git.fuwafuwa.moe/SMLoadrDev/SMLoadr) - A streaming music downloader.
 - [Soulseek](https://anonym.to/?http://www.soulseekqt.net/news/) - Soulseek is an ad-free, spyware free, just plain free file sharing network for Windows, Mac and Linux.
+- [Deemix](https://anonym.to/?https://notabug.org/RemixDev/deemix) - A uccessor of deezloaderrmx, there is also a [WeUI](https://anonym.to/?https://notabug.org/RemixDev/deemix-pyweb)/& [Docker Image](https://anonym.to/?https://github.com/Bockiii/deemix-docker)

 **[`^        back to top        ^`](#)**